FluidNumerics/rcc-apps/README.md

 * `_COMMON_PATH` - The path to the `common/` directory in this repository
 * `_TARGET_ARCH` - The target architecture to pass to Spack's `target` flag (e.g. `target=${_TARGET_ARCH}`)
 * `_ENV_FILE` - The path, relative to `_PKG_PATH` to the spack environment file.
 The default is set to `env/spack.yaml`.
 This is useful if you are changing the `_SOURCE_IMAGE_FAMILY` and need to modify the system provided packags.
+* `_MACHINE_TYPE` - The type of machine to use to build the image.
+When packer is used to bake a VM image, it creates a GCE instance on which it runs the installation steps.
+The size and shape of this instance is determined by this variable.

 While the default values have been generally tested, the value of these variables can be modified when executing a build using `--substitutions=`, e.g.